microsoft/pxt-adafruit/docs/examples.md

 },
 {
   "name": "Game of Life",
-  "description": "Simulation in LEDs (javascript)", "url":"/examples/gameofLife"
+  "description": "Game simulation in LEDs (javascript).
+Use button A for next stage.
+Button B for reset.", "url":"/examples/gameofLife"
 }
 ]